lorenzoorsingher/ASA_Glovojs/README.md

 - [x] fix dashboard now highlighting all the parcels to be picked up
 - [x] fix plans swapping between agents (might be an indexing issue)
+- [x] make sure a valid plan is created if one agent has no reachable parcels
+- [x] make sure in geneticTSP when one rider has no nodes (so zero genes) it doesn't happen that a random plan is generated for ALL riders.
-- [?] fix agent not seeing (?) parcel when in the same cell (might be due to delayed replanning)
+- [?] fix agent not seeing (?) parcel when in the same cell (might be due to delayed replanning OR too short bfs)
-- [ ] make sure a valid plan is created if one agent has no reachable parcels

 - [ ] fix order of parcels in plan generation
 - [ ] add caching system for bfs
+- [ ] make sure cache doesn't get too big
 - [ ] penalize riders that don't deliver for too long (exp in case of non-decaying parcels)
 - [ ] add replanning when parcels are stolen
 - [ ] clean code